evannetwork/evannetwork.github.io/dapps/angular/task.md

 ---
-title: "Advanced: Angular Task"
+title: "Angular - Task DApp setup"
 ---
-# Task DApp
+# Angular - Task DApp setup
 **Before performing this example, please go through the [Angular - Hello World](/dapps/angular/hello-world) tutorial, as this tutorial is based on the Hello World example.**

 This example shows how an evan.network featured DApp behaves and how it can interact with contracts.
 With the help of a Task DApp it is easy to show how a contract can be created, read out, adapted and how different data sets can be saved.

 This case is explained using [TodoMVC Angular](http://todomvc.com/examples/angular2).

 The Project Setup will explain how to integrate an existing Angular application into the existing evan.network structure.

 If you focus on functional implementations of blockchain interactions and less on angular, you can skip the first chapter by copying the src folder from [dapps/task-todomvc-integrated/src](https://github.com/evannetwork/dapps-tutorial-angular/tree/master/dapps/task-todomvc-integrated) to the [dapps/task/src](https://github.com/evannetwork/dapps-tutorial-angular/tree/master/dapps/task) folder.

-If you dont want to code by yourself, you can simply read the docs and copy the final resulting src folder from [dapps/task-complete/src](https://github.com/evannetwork/dapps-tutorial-angular/tree/master/dapps/task-complete) to the [dapps/task/src](https://github.com/evannetwork/dapps-tutorial-angular/tree/master/dapps/task) folder.

-## 1. Project Setup
+# 1. Seed project
 So, where do we start?

 In the [Angular - Hello World](/dapps/angular/hello-world) it was already shown how evan.network apps are structured and how they are built and deployed.
 We will now integrate the TodoMVC example into this project structure.

-## 1.1 Seed project
 To handle a smarter startup for you, a seed project already exists within the dapps folder.
 By having a look into the "dapps/task" folder, you will find a clear project with all configurations you will need.
 Its nearly the same as the Hello World sample, but without any components or services.
 This application is ready to use and you can already start it.
 Open two command lines and start the development environment:

 ```sh